erpc-io/eRPC/README.md

    the application.
  * At client:
    * Request MsgBuffers are owned/allocated by apps and are never freed by eRPC.
+     The client temporarily loses ownership of the request MsgBuffer until the continuation for the request is invoked.
+During this time, the client may not modify the request MsgBuffer.
+   * The continuation permanently loses ownership of the response MsgBuffer when it returns, at which point eRPC
    * Response MsgBuffers are allocated by eRPC, and are freed by eRPC when the continuation ends.
+ * At server:
+   * The request handler permanently loses ownership of the request MsgBuffer when it returns, at which point eRPC may free it.
+   * The request handler permanently loses ownership of the response MsgBuffer when it calls `enqueue_response()`. eRPC will free it when the response is no longer needed for retransmission.

 ## Short-term TODOs
  * Rename `sm_hander` to `sm_handler`.